chuckrunge/sidacoja/README.md

     	sdjc.addFilter(new String[]{"AND", "First Name","EQ","John"});
     	sdjc.addFilter(new String[]{"AND", "City","EQ","Johnsonville"});

 EQ (equals) is the most specific way to identify rows, but NE (not equal) is also supported.
 If excluding rows is simpler, NE is also available.

 Example:
     	sdjc.addFilter(new String[]{"OR", "Last Name","EQ","Smith"});
     	sdjc.addFilter(new String[]{"AND", "First Name","EQ","John"});
     	sdjc.addFilter(new String[]{"AND", "City","NE","Johnsonville"});

+BATCH EXECUTION

+A main method is provided for batch execution.
+Please note that several jar files might be needed on the classpath to support the operation in process.
+-commons-csv-1.1.jar
+-poi-3.13.jar
+-json-simple-1.1.1.jar

+The batch interface as provided expects an input file, input type, output file, and output type, in that order.
+The program can be used for conversion between supported types.
+Additional parameters can be added, if needed.